Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Serialization.md

 Dog dog = ModelSerializer.Deserialize<Dog>(data);
 ```

-By default, the ModelSerializer will give you the Json representation of the model.
+By default, the ModelSerializer gives you the Json representation of the model.
 Some services accept XML so if you want to send the serialized data to an Azure service that accepts XML, you can use the `ModelSerializerFormat` enum to specify the format.
 By using the `Wire` format, the serializer automatically picks what the service would use.

 ```C# Snippet:ModelSerializerWithFormat
 Dog doggo = new Dog